kkrt-labs/kakarot/cairo/kakarot-ssj/README.md

 ## About

-Kakarot is an (zk)-Ethereum Virtual Machine implementation written in Cairo.
+Kakarot is a (zk)-Ethereum Virtual Machine implementation written in Cairo.
 Kakarot is Ethereum compatible, i.e. all existing smart contracts, developer tools and wallets work out-of-the-box on Kakarot.
 It's been open source from day one.
 Soon available on Starknet L2 and Appchains.